sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 - `external`: an array of dependencies that esbuild should treat as external when bundling functions.
 This should only be used to exclude optional dependencies that will not run outside Node

 And the following option apply to serverless functions:
 - `memory`: the amount of memory available to the function.
-Defaults to `1024` Mb, and can be [increased](https://vercel.com/docs/concepts/limits/overview#serverless-function-memory) up to `3008` on Pro or Enterprise accounts
+Defaults to `1024` Mb, and can be decreased to `128` Mb or [increased](https://vercel.com/docs/concepts/limits/overview#serverless-function-memory) in 64Mb increments up to `3008` Mb on Pro or Enterprise accounts
 - `maxDuration`: maximum execution duration of the function.
 Defaults to `10` seconds for Hobby accounts, `60` for Pro and `900` for Enterprise
 - `isr`: configuration Incremental Static Regeneration, described below